kubewarden/docs/src/operator-manual/monitor-mode/01-intro.md

 `mode` is omitted, it will be defaulted to `protect`.

-In order to create a policy in monitor mode, all you need to do is to include the mode on the resource:
+In order to create a policy in monitor mode, all you need to do is to include the mode as part of spec for the `ClusterAdmissionPolicy` resource as shown below:

 ```yaml
 apiVersion: policies.kubewarden.io/v1alpha2